dkornai/TE_datasim/README.md

 Finally, binned `spike_counts` are also generated using a non-homogenous poisson process with rates scaled by the neural activity.

 Closed form solutions for the TEs of this system are generally not known precisely, however, the causal diagram should at least specify which TE values should be positive, and which should be 0.

+To use, import via `from te_datasim.neural import NeuralSimulator`

 -----